cho2/cho2.github.io/_posts/2019-06-01-LibreOffice-Asia-Conference-2019.md

 The second day only focuses on Business Workshop / ビジネスワークショップ, Certification interviews / 認定面接, and CJK HackFest.
 I only attended the first business workshop with Italo and Lothar.
 Actually, it just like a discussion and sharing session about, for example, LibreOffice migration.
 Mostly, Italo and Lothar tell about their experience in Italy, Germany, and Europe.

-Last but not least, i would like to say thank you to The Document Foundation, LibreOffice Japan (Naruhiko-san and Enoki-san), Iwan Tahari from FANS, and the LibreOffice-ID team.
+Last but not least, i would like to say thank you to The Document Foundation, LibreOffice Japan (Naruhiko-san and Enoki-san), Iwan Tahari from FANS, and the LibreOffice-ID team also [Fadlun AKbar](https://github.com/alunux) who also [KLiM](https://www.klim.or.id/) member and now work in Japan.
 See you in the next conference.